dap-biospec/G3F/Demo/readme_performance_test.md

-﻿This performance test allows the user to test user defined functions.
+﻿This performance test allows the user to test written user functions.
 Reference data is provided in the Control_Data folder.

 **Loading Raw Data and Fitting Function**